RupankarCh/my-notes/Github/readme.md

 ## GitHub Actions:
 an automation tool inside GitHub that lets you automatically build, test, and deploy your code when certain events happen in a repository.

-How it words (When a trigger is initiated):
+How it works (When a trigger is initiated):

 1.like You push code to a Git repository on GitHub